close

 Can Mould Cause Allergic Reactions?

 Mould grows from microscopic spores that are carried on the air.
-Mould spores are present as part of normal household dust and are so small that they can easily be carried into your home with draughts.
-Mould spores settle as part of normal dust, but unless they have the right conditions, they do not start to grow.
+You will find mould spores almost anywhere, and they are present as part of normal household dust, although unless they have the right conditions, they do not start to grow.

-There are more than 100,000 known species of mould, but comparatively few are found in a domestic setting, and not all moulds are bad.
+There are more than 100,000 different species of mould, although not all are found in domestic settings.
+In fact, not all moulds are bad.
 Penicillin and some other antibiotics are actually made from mould, so they can be beneficial, however, several of the moulds that grow in homes can be bad for your health.

 The spores that mould grows from are the main allergen that affect people.
 Although mould spores are commonplace and found almost everywhere, the concentrations that they reach in normal situations is extremely low, and although you might inhale them, they rarely cause a problem, however in a room that is infected with a large colony of mould, the concentration of spores in the air increases substantially, meaning that more are inhaled with every breath.
 If they are caught in the airways or eyes, they can be irritating, causing a cough, respiratory problems, and soreness.